joeygerlach/Parallel_tutorial/Parallel.md

-This tutorial will give a very quick overview of launchin and accessing a virtual machine (VM) in NeCTAR.
-These processes are covered in depth on the NeCTAR website Training Modules <http://training.nectar.org.au/> , and Support Pages <https://support.nectar.org.au/support/home>
+# Using a NeCTAR Cloud Virtual Machine

 This guide will show you how to **use** your NeCTAR VM to perform jobs, including tips on making efficient use of cloud capabilities.

+This tutorial will demonstrate some basics of setting up and running a VM.
+We will install packages, download files, and run a demonstration analysis with some optimisation tips.

+The aim of the workshop is to make using a NeCTAR cloud a less intimidating experience by walking through some of the common steps in running analyses on a VM.

+The workshop will teach generic skills, and the tools learnt will be applicable to many types of analysis in any discipline.
+The tutorial will involve a test analysis using an example program called "Structure" with the task manager application "GNU Parallel", such that the analysis is optimised for a VM with a large number of processing cores.

 ## Launch a Virtual Machine (Instance)

+This tutorial will provide an overview of launching and accessing a virtual machine (VM) in NeCTAR.
+These processes are covered in depth on the NeCTAR website Training Modules <http://training.nectar.org.au/> , and Support Pages <https://support.nectar.org.au/support/home>

 1. Log on to the NeCTAR dashboard <https://dashboard.rc.nectar.org.au/project>
 1. Select the correct project allocation in the top bar (if it starts with "pt- ", it is your default trial allocation)
-1. Select "**Access & Security**" under the "Compute subheading in the left side main menu.
+1. Select "**Access & Security**" under the "Compute" subheading in the left side main menu.
     1. Click "Create Security Group"
     1. Name the security group 'SSH', with the description "port 22 for SSH".
 Click "Create Security Group"
     1. Click "**Manage Rules**" in the "Actions" drop-down menu.
 Click "**Add Rule**".